Best Moisturizer/spf Included

-In a nutshell, I've had mild/moderate adult on-set acne which began towards the end of 2009.
-Regarding my beliefs and previous skincare/lifestyle changes I've tried, I have been conflicted, misinformed, resistant, allergic, and had my hopes up too high only to be let down.
-Many of my previous posts on here will reflect that.
+In a nutshell, I've had mild/moderate adult on-set acne which began towards the end of 2009 (22 years old).
+Regarding my beliefs and the previous skincare/lifestyle changes I've tried, I've been conflicted, misinformed, resistant, allergic, and had my hopes up too high only to be let down.
+Many of my previous posts on here may reflect that.
 Considering I have never found an explanation as to why I developed acne in my twenties, whereas I've had flawless skin my entire life up until then, I claim to know nothing.
 I'm still fighting the fight and can only offer my humble advice.

 Posted 24 November 2013 - 02:41 PM

 My skin is really sensitive, especially to lotion and gel sunscreens --- which cause redness and breakouts.
 I've tried them all without success, even so-called ones for sensitive skin.
 The only thing that works for me is using non-comedic DML lotion (developed for post-cosmetic surgeries and acne) and then applying Physician's Choice mineral pressed powder with non-chemical SPF 30 (....forget exact named but will include that soon...).
 I just changed to this make-up because it is talc-free and has the SPF.
 For some reason my skin can tolerate powder with SPF but not lotion.
 I talked with the company and they said this powder was especially made for acne-prone skin.
 The zinc oxide in it, besides being a sunscreen, is very soothing and healing.

 Status - 99.9% clear